Cohesion in Europe

 Europe's cohesion is rightly regarded as an absolute precondition for the prosperity, security and sustainability of our continent.
 In this context, the social sciences and humanities provide a major contribution.

-Against this background, the Federal Ministry of Education and Research (BMBF) supports projects that examine cohesion in the European Union (EU) – understood as a resilient and reliable system of interaction between its member states and their citizens – from an interdisciplinary perspective.
+All of this raises major questions: from cooperation in the areas of economic, trade and industrial policy, cohesion and solidarity, democracy and political legitimisation, to systemic, social and cultural integration processes within the European Union.
+Against this backdrop, the Federal Ministry of Education and Research (BMBF) funded projects that analysed cohesion in the European Union (EU) - understood as a resilient and reliable relationship of interaction between its member states and their citizens - from an interdisciplinary perspective.